hydraxman/Jar2Java/README.md

 ## Introduction

-the output of this project, which is a runnable jar file, is able to transfer jar to organized java files.
+The output of this project, which is a runnable jar file, is able to transfer jar to organized java files.
 Futher plan is to analyze them.

 ## Build